LifeLibrary - Solution for Care Homes

 Value Delivered

+We collaborated with LifeLibrary to develop an interactive lifestory app that preserves the stories, memories, and interests of care home residents.
 Our ongoing partnership with LifeLibrary involves providing extensive consulting and product development services to create an innovative, industry-wide solution for care homes.

 The solution we delivered empowers care homes to:

-- Offer their residents the best possible person-centred care;
+• Offer their residents the best possible person-centred care;

-- Improve the quality of life for carers, residents, and their families;
+• Improve the quality of life for carers, residents, and their families;

-- deliver top-notch care across all five key lines of enquiry for CQC ratings - Safe, Effective, Caring, Responsive and Well-Led.
+• Deliver top-notch care across all five key lines of enquiry for CQC ratings — Safe, Effective, Caring, Responsive, and Well-Led.